 Needless to say, I cried myself to sleep that night.

 While some of my new “awareness” was causing positive behavior change, thinking in terms of the time I had left was making me feel sad.
-It was also preventing me from living in the moment, which is what my “Hands Free” journey is all about.
+It was also preventing me from living in the moment.

 Maybe because the other morning, she made her own scrambled egg all by herself.